nghttp2/nghttp2/doc/sources/libnghttp2_asio.rst

 ``boost::asio::io_service`` object and remote server address.
-When connection is made, the callback function passed to ``nghttp2::asio_http2::client::on_connect`` is invoked with connected address as its paramter.
+When connection is made, the callback function passed to ``nghttp2::asio_http2::client::on_connect`` is invoked with connected address as its parameter.
 After this callback call, use ``nghttp2::asio_http2::session::submit`` to send request to the server.
 You can submit multiple requests at once without waiting for the completion of previous request.